Sign up to our newsletter

 Get Connected.
 Share Skills.
 Join in Action for Change.

-Join us on the 9th of March at Notre Dame College in Leeds, for a festival of resistance that brings together creativity, debates, discussions, workshops, markets, zines, kids space, art, food and music from around Leeds & Yorkshire.
+Join us on the 9th of March at Notre Dame College in Leeds, for a community festival of resistance that brings together people & change-makers from around Leeds & Yorkshire.

 CALL OUT FOR VOLUNTEERS!